 This grant is utilised to subsidise fire and rescue service operations since the fire services function is an unfunded mandate.
 This assisted the municipality in making payments for specialised vehicles (fire engines and mini rescue vehicles) acquired through finance lease and to finance other operational requirements.

 Performance Management grant

-Conditions met - transferred to revenue (500 000) - Current-year receipts 500 000 -
+Current-year receipts Conditions met - transferred to revenue 500 000 (500 000) -

 The grant was provided to assist the municipality with the performance management system.

 Gauteng Department of Agriculture And Rural Development (GDARD)